alexander1914/spring-6-and-spring-boot-3-review/springjpa-restfull-webservices/README.md

 **@Email:** is annotation that Email can be validated with this.

 **@Valid:** is annotation that triggers validation on the Employee object.

+# Spring Actuator

+is a subproject of Spring Boot.
+It adds several production grade services to your application with little effort on your part.
+In this guide, you will build an application and then see how to add these services.